Elijah-Cook-Code/SeamRipper/README.md

 9) then go to the "SeamRipper" Project in the sln, navigate to the mauiprogram.cs file

-10)go to line 32 in the code or around there and find this line
+10) go to line 32 in the code or around there and find this line

 -----builder.Services.AddScoped(sp => new HttpClient { BaseAddress = new Uri("http://localhost:5047/") });